mrigsby/cbwire-cli/README.md

 ## The UN-Official CommandBox CLI for CBWIRE!

 If you are anything like me you will happily spend hours coding to save yourself a few minutes of work 🤣.
 The `cbwire-cli` CommandBox module is the result of saving myself a few minutes of work.
 In the initial release it was only used for scaffolding wires.
-In the version 1 release more functionalily was added:
+In the version 1 release more functionality was added:

 - Create `BoxLang` wires (.bx & .bxm)
 - Set your own personal defaults for arguments.
 See ["Want custom defaults?"](#want-custom-defaults) section below
-- Handy functions if you are contribituing to the `cbwire` module.
+- Handy functions if you are contributing to the `cbwire` module.

 I hope those using `cbwire` find the `cbwire-cli` CommandBox module as helpful as I do.